 Oceanside: A palm-lined, narrow strip of park adjacent to East Beach with an oceanfront bikepath and walkway from Stearns Wharf to East Beach, home of the Sunday and Holiday Arts and Crafts Show.

 Across the street: What we call “Shipwreck Park”.
-A 10 acre park featuring fountains, creeks, a lagoon, carousel, snack bar and a Shipwreck Playground modeled after an ocean schooner.
+A 10 acre park featuring fountains, creeks, a lagoon, snack bar and a Shipwreck Playground modeled after an ocean schooner.
 The large grassy area is the home of a free summer concert series held on Thursday nights.

 Oak Park – 300 West Alamar (near Cottage Hospital)